About the CLI

 Set Splunk environment variables on Windows

 You do not need to set Splunk environment variables to use the CLI on Windows.
-If you want to use environment variables to run CLI commands, you must set the variables manually, because Windows does not set the variables by default.
+If you want to use variables to run CLI commands, you must set variables manually.

-- Open a PowerShell window or command prompt.
+- Open a PowerShell window, or a command prompt.